Rendy752/Anime-App/README.md

 ## Next Update

-I'm actively working on enhancing AnimeApp with the following features and improvements:
+I'm actively working on enhancing AnimeVibe with the following features and improvements:
-* **Multiplatform Conversion:** We're exploring the possibility of expanding AnimeApp to other platforms.
+* **Multiplatform Conversion:** We're exploring the possibility of expanding AnimeVibe to other platforms.